Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Underlying Physics

-where $\alpha$ is known as the dynamic dispersivity, $D$ is now called the hydrodynamic dispersion coefficient, and $U$ is the magnitude of fluid velocity defined as $U = \sqrt{{u_x}^2+{u_y}^2+{u_z}^2}$.
-We allow $U$ to vary spatially for a heterogeneous porous medium where $\mathbf{u}$ varies due to permeability changes \cite{talon2022statistical, baioni2021modeling}.
+where $\alpha$ is known as the dynamic dispersivity, $D$ is now called the hydrodynamic dispersion coefficient, and $U$ is the magnitude of fluid velocity defined as $U = |\mathbf{u}|$.
+In this work, we assume that longitudinal and transverse dispersion are identical; however, we allow $U$ to vary spatially for a heterogeneous porous medium where $\mathbf{u}$ varies due to permeability changes \cite{talon2022statistical, baioni2021modeling}.
+The reason for this assumption is to focus on the impact of permeability and how PiNN can handle it when supplied with different activation functions.
 Substituting Eq.~(\ref{solute mass flux}) into Eq.~(\ref{mass transport}) leads to

 which can be rewritten as,

 that incorporates diffusion, dispersion, and advection transports and serves as the foundation of solute transport in porous media \cite{berkowitz2002physical}.
 If the solute transport process has no effect on fluid density (i.e., incompressible flow, $\nabla.\mathbf{u} =0$), the velocity field can be calculated independently of the solute concentration using Darcy's law, and Eq.~(\ref{Eq:transportFinal2}) reduces to,